6/2 Carson Road,

 What should I do when I have an injury at work?

-You should inform your employer immediately and make a workers’ compensation claim.
+You should inform your employer immediately.
 If there were any witnesses you should obtain their personal details including their name, address, employer, phone number and email address so that they can provide you with a statement if required.

 How do I get workers compensation (workers comp)?
 Or how do I claim workers compensation?